Book

 • Underactive thyroid, also called hypothyroidism.

-• People with symptoms of metabolic syndrome, such as high blood pressure, high triglycerides and a large waist size.
+• With symptoms of metabolic syndrome, such as high blood pressure, high triglycerides and a large waist size.

-It is hard to tell apart NAFLD from NASH without a clinical evaluation and testing.
+It is hard to tell MASLD and MASH apart without an exam and testing.

 Complications

-A healthy liver, at left, shows no signs of scarring.
-In cirrhosis, at right, scar tissue replaces healthy liver tissue.
+A typical liver (left) shows no signs of scarring.
+In cirrhosis (right), scar tissue replaces healthy liver tissue.

 Esophageal varices

 Esophageal varices are enlarged veins in the esophagus.
-They're often due to obstructed blood flow through the portal vein, which carries blood from the intestine to the liver.
+They're often due to restricted blood flow through the portal vein.
+The portal vein carries blood from the intestine, pancreas and spleen to the liver.

-Liver cancer begins in the liver cells.
-The most common type of liver cancer starts in cells called hepatocytes and is called hepatocellular carcinoma.
+Liver cancer begins in the cells of the liver.
+The most common form of liver cancer begins in cells called hepatocytes.
+This type of cancer is called hepatocellular carcinoma.

-Severe liver scarring, or cirrhosis, is the main complication of NAFLD and NASH.
-Cirrhosis happens because of liver injury, such as the damage caused by inflammation in NASH.
+Severe liver scarring, also called cirrhosis, is the main complication of MASLD and MASH.
+Cirrhosis happens because of liver injury, such as the damage caused by inflammation in MASH.
 As the liver tries to stop inflammation, it creates areas of scarring, also called fibrosis.
 With ongoing inflammation, fibrosis spreads and takes up more liver tissue.

 If nothing is done to stop the scarring, cirrhosis can lead to: